Real estate calculators and rental market data

 Fort Worth, TX

-The better half of DFW — and Fort Worth people will absolutely tell you that.
-Its own economy, its own identity, and rental prices that don't come with the Dallas premium.
+The better half of DFW, and Fort Worth people will tell you that.
+Its own economy, its own identity, and rental prices without the Dallas premium.
 Often overlooked, usually a mistake.

 20 zip codes